danielnarey/data-types/README.md

 Calling `checkSync.isString` checks whether the value passed to the function is a string and returns `true` or `false`; calling `checkAsync.isString` awaits the value passed to the function before performing the check.
 With the async version, either a string or a promise resolving to a string returns a promise resolving to `true`; any other value (including a rejected promise) returns a promise resolving to `false`.

 ### Checking for Single-typed Standard Arrays
-The `is__Array` functions perform a check on each element of a standard array.
+The `is__Array` functions perform a check on each element of a standard array using an optimized implementation of `every`.
 Note that for the `checkAsync` version, the array may be wrapped in a promise, but the elements must not be or the function will return `false`.

 ### Checking for TypedArray Buffer Types
 The `isTypedArray` functions test whether the value is one of 11 built-in prototypes corresponding to underlying data buffers.
 The `is__TypedArray` functions test against subsets of these prototypes.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) for more information about the `TypedArray` data structure.

 ## Functions for Type Conversion

-The following intermediate functions allow the user to specify mappings for converting other primitives to string, number, boolean, or `Date` values.
+The following curried functions allow the user to specify type and value mappings for converting other primitives to string, number, boolean, or `Date` values.

 Included in **convertSync** and **convertAsync**:
 - `toString`